 Being in Madrid could be challenging for people who don’t eat pork or drink alcohol as majority of the Spanish food consists of these ingredients.
 Based on my experience and some inquiries from Muslims around, I created a list on Have Halal Will Travel of restaurants that wouldn’t contain any of the ingredients mentioned earlier.
+Here are some of the best Halal Restaurants in Madrid.

 Location: Calle de Recoletos, 5, 28001 Madrid, Spain [Salamanca]